ParisaTork/api-test/README.md

   - Entries TBC
 - Nutritionix API
   - Instant API key
-  - Documentation is not bad
+  - Documentation is variable in quality / not the most beginner-friendly
   - Entries are ok, but the fields/categories we can query aren't that useful
 ![Imgur](https://i.imgur.com/izscJY8l.png)
 - Spoonacular